fmhy/edit/docs/.vitepress/README.md

 > [!NOTE]
-> The website is no longer getting new features.
-It is now in maintenance mode.
-Please do not open issues or PRs.
+> The website is no longer receiving new features and is now in maintenance mode.
+Please refrain from opening issues or pull requests.

 This is the website source code to be used with [VitePress](https://vitepress.dev/).